top of page

 Generative Research for Healthcare

-EMRs and the push towards digital has been a growing theme in healthcare.
+EHRs and the push towards digital have been a growing theme in healthcare.

 Context and Goals

-It was unclear what use cases to tackle but whatever it was we knew that EHRs would play a key role.
+While initial use cases were unclear, we knew that EHRs would play a pivotal role.

 Method